-- Be a West Virginia resident; - Agree to teach at the preschool, elementary, middle, or secondary level in West Virginia for two years for each year the scholarship is received.
-If a scholar enters a teaching position in a high-need area, the scholar must only teach for one year for each year the scholarship was received.
-Definitions of high-need areas can be found on cfwv.com.\ - Students who fail to meet the teaching or alternative service requirements are required to repay the scholarship received plus a 5% fixed interest rate on their balance and any required collection fees.
-In extreme circumstances, a student may be approved to substitute an alternative work program in place of the standard work requirement.
+- " Agree to teach at the preschool, elementary, middle, or secondary level in West Virginia for five years.
+Definitions of high-need areas can be found on cfwv.com.\ - \ Students who fail to meet the teaching service requirements are required to repay the scholarship received plus a 5% fixed interest rate on their balance and any required collection fees.